Classes | |

 and

 respectively.
-We assume without loss of generality that and
+We assume without loss of generality that

 .
 Now the received signal is simply a linear filtering (or convolution) of the transmitted signal, where